Gloucester: Media

-The Citizen, published by Local World is Gloucester's main newspaper, which shares all its content with the Gloucestershire Echo and the weekly Forester covering the Forest of Dean and Chepstow.
+The Citizen, published by Local World, is Gloucester's main newspaper, which shares all its content with the Gloucestershire Echo and the weekly Forester covering the Forest of Dean and Chepstow.
 As of 2018, these newspapers have all moved to weekly publication rather than daily.

 BBC Radio Gloucestershire has its studios on London Road in Gloucester.
 Heart West, previously Severn Sound, is based in Bristol.
 Gloucester FM is a community radio station specialising in black and urban music.
-(Sunshine Radio, which broadcasts for Herefordshire and Monmouthshire, can also be picked up in the city).

 Local radio is broadcast from transmitters on Churchdown Hill (Chosen Hill).

-For regional television reception Gloucester is covered by BBC West and ITV West Country.
+For regional television in Gloucester is covered by BBC West Midlands & BBC West on BBC One and ITV Central & ITV West Country on ITV.
+Television signals are received from either Ridge Hill or Mendip TV transmitters.

 A number of TV and film productions have been filmed in Gloucester; most notably at the cathedral and docks.
 These include three of the Harry Potter films, Doctor Who, Outlaw and Alice in Wonderland: Through the Looking Glass.